by Chandler artist Sue Cullumber attract increasing acclaim -- prominently featured on Kodak's website, anchoring a popular

 exhibit at the Mesa Museum For Youth, and enlarged in vivid color by

 the East Valley Tribune in the weekend living section.
-Sue's photography will be showcased here
+Sue's photography were showcased

 "I think of photography as a way to explore those things I encounter and to share in an original way with others.
 The natural world provides an endless supply of inspiration and new ideas and my goal is to evoke a response in others for the appreciation of this beauty."